Website Trends we Saw in 2019

 Micro-interactions are the small things you do on a website that generate some sort of response.
 Social media notifications, chat bots, and scrolling animations are all examples of micro-interactions that we’ve grown to love and anticipate.
 In 2019, micro-interactions grew on mobile devices to better connect with people on the go.

-Not only are websites becoming simpler and more straightforward, companies reverted back to the basics with text and font styles.
+Not only are website trends becoming simpler and more straightforward, companies reverted back to the basics with text and font styles.
 Helvetica made a rise and many companies changed their branding to reflect it.
 Minimalism helps brands communicate a direct, effective message fast.
 This in turn, has helped to reduce visitor distraction and increase conversion rates.

 3-D Illustration and Fluidity